Exhibition Histories Talk: Charles Gaines

 We are pleased to announce the seventeenth in our series of talks analysing and contextualising exhibitions through the personal accounts of the curators responsible, co-organised with Whitechapel Gallery, London.

-On Thursday 18 October, artist and curator Charles Gaines will be in conversation with editor Louis Hartnoll and writer and researcher John Tain discussing ‘The Theater of Refusal: Black Art and Mainstream Criticism’.
+On Thursday 18 April, artist and curator Charles Gaines will be in conversation with Afterall editor Louis Hartnoll and writer and researcher John Tain discussing ‘The Theater of Refusal: Black Art and Mainstream Criticism’.
 Opening at the Fine Arts Gallery, University of California, Irvine in 1993, ‘The Theater of Refusal’ foregrounded questions of structural racism by juxtaposing works by African-American artists with their reception in mainstream arts criticism.
 First proposed by Gaines in 1989 and developed through extended dialogue and debate, this multi-faceted exhibition articulated a theory of counter-marginality.

 Exhibition Histories Talks: Charles Gaines